-Until the Roman soldiers arrived, there was no possibility of Paul being able to speak to the crowd and this points out how important having an orderly and peaceful environment is to being able to have meaningful communications.
+Until the Roman soldiers arrived, there was no possibility of Paul being able to speak to the crowd.
+This points out how important it is to have an orderly and peaceful environment for meaningful communications.
 Paul had not intended to give his testimony to the Jews in Jerusalem when he went to the temple that day, but the lawless, radical Jews created a situation where his testimony was the appropriate response.
 We see that God used both the anarchy of the radical Jews and the orderliness of the Roman army for the purpose of giving the Jews in Jerusalem one more chance to hear the gospel message of God's salvation available through the completed work of the promised Messiah.